 The Emotional Intelligence Questionnaire is divided into four sub-categories of emotional intelligence: self-awareness (with scores 0-35 where 35 indicates high self-awareness), self-management (with scores 0-40 where 40 indicates high self-management), social awareness (with scores 0-40 where 40 indicates high social awareness), and relationship management (scores 0-35 where 35 indicates high skill at relationship management).
 All participants scored above a 29/35 for self-awareness, with a mean of 30.75 (87.8 percent), and a standard deviation of 1.58.
 All participants scored above a 29/40 for self-management, with a mean of 34.25 ( 85.63 percent), and a standard deviation of 3.58.
 All participants scored above a 23/40 for social awareness, with a mean of 32.88 (82.2 percent), and a standard deviation of 5.37.
 All participants scored above a 29/35 for relationship management, with a mean of 31.125 (88.92 percent), and a standard deviation of 2.10.
 According to this scale, all interviewees have a high degree of emotional intelligence with regard to self-awareness, self-management, social awareness, and relationship management.

-LifestyleContinued Effects
+Lifestyle/Continued Effects

 Lastly, it was found that post-release, interviewees continue their commitment to the practice of yoga, since they have found it to be so impactful to their rehabilitation and personal development.
 It was emphasized in interviews that the tools offered by PYP were essential in the self-work needed to transition from prison back to society.
 Interviewees explained that the personal growth learned in PYP offers them the opportunity to continue to transform into better men, through the practice of yoga.
 One former inmate stated: